All the details are below, and here is the link to the membership sign-up form and here is a description of the amenities currently available.

 How does membership work?

 Each lodging and the boat have a designated number of points associated with each date.
-Members may have used 10,000 points in the most recent 12 months, and they may hold that many points in reservation for future dates.
+Members may hold 10,000 points in reservation for future dates, and they may visit as much as they like on short notice provided no other members have those dates reserved.
 The calendar will always extend at least a year into the future.

 How much does it cost?